We have always known that heedless self-interest was bad morals; we know now that it is bad economics.

 Explore More About Franklin D. Roosevelt

-If you’re interested in learning more about Franklin D. Roosevelt and their impact on history, here are some recommended resources:
+If you’re interested in learning more about Franklin D. Roosevelt and his impact on history, these recommended resources offer valuable insights:

 As an Amazon Associate, we earn from qualifying purchases.